 With e-voting in place, it saves a lot of cost and time.
-Voting period is usually completed three days before the date of AGM.
-And e-voting shall remain open for at least for one day and maximum for three days.
+The voting period is usually completed three days before the date of AGM.
+And e-voting shall remain open for at least one day and a maximum of three days.

 Say if you are a shareholder of Vodafone Idea.
 You would receive a mail from the company about their AGM, to be held on September 29, 2021.
 The mail would also state the voting period – between September 25 and 29.
 After this period, the remote e-voting module shall be disabled by the depository, NSDL.

-The voting rights of the members shall be in proportion to their shares held as on a certain date.
-In Vodafone Idea’s case it is as on September 22, 2021.
+The voting rights of the members shall be in proportion to their shares held on a certain date.
+In Vodafone Idea’s case, it is as of September 22, 2021.
 The e-voting window will close on September 28, 2021.

-Step 1: To cast your vote as a shareholder, the first step is to visit the e-voting website of NSDL/CDSL, login with your user ID, password and verification code (displayed on the screen).
-This followed by verification via OTP received in your registered mobile number or email address.
+To cast your vote as a shareholder, the first step is to visit the e-voting website of NSDL/CDSL and log in with your user ID, password and verification code (displayed on the screen).
+This is followed by verification via OTP received in your registered mobile number or email address.

-Please note: The user ID and password would slightly vary depending on the demat account held with depositories and physical shares held.
-So, for those demat account with NSDL, the user ID is eight-digit DP ID followed by eight-digit client ID.
-For those who hold shares in demat with CDSL, it is your 16-digit beneficiary ID.
+Please note: The user ID and password would slightly vary depending on the Demat account held with depositories and physical shares held.
+So, for that Demat account with NSDL, the user ID is an eight-digit DP ID followed by an eight-digit client ID.
+For those who hold shares in Demat with CDSL, it is your 16-digit beneficiary ID.

-Step 3: Once you log-in, you will see a list of e-voting that are active.
+Once you log in, you will see a list of e-voting that are active.
 For instance, if you have shares of both Vodafone Idea and Balmer Lawrie, you will see the e-vote pending for both companies.
-Balmer Lawrie too has e-voting open between September 24 and 27, 2021.
+Balmer Lawrie is to have e-voting open between September 24 and 27, 2021.
 So, you can vote one by one.

 In recent years, shareholders have become highly involved in the company’s internal operations.
 This includes opposing moves that they feel are unfair or not in the best interest of the company’s future.
 All this was possible through their voting rights.